 - Qui tam actions.
-That is, actions in which the plaintiff sues for the state as well as for itself or himself
+That is actions in which the plaintiff sues for the state and himself or himself.

 - Proceedings to enforce money judgments.
-This includes the following: turnover proceedings, sheriff’s execution and sale, wage garnishments, post-judgment receiverships, fraudulent transfer claims, and cross-border judgement enforcement
+This includes the following: turnover proceedings, sheriff’s execution and sale, wage garnishments, post-judgment receivership, fraudulent transfer claims, and cross-border judgment enforcement.

 - Commercial and securities arbitration and mediation, including arbitration and mediation before, among other arbitral bodies, the Financial Industry Regulatory Authority, Inc. (“FINRA”)

-To learn more about our commercial litigation practice, schedule a consultation with an Upper East Side business litigation attorney at the Law Offices of David S. Rich, LLC.
+Schedule a consultation with a Manhattan business litigation attorney at the Law Offices of David S. Rich, LLC, to learn more about our commercial litigation practice.

 Resolving Business Disputes

-If you or your company is involved in a business dispute, an Upper East Side business litigation attorney may be able, on your behalf, to resolve it both quickly and efficiently.
-At the Law Offices of David S. Rich, LLC, we are skilled litigators, but we also understand the value of keeping our clients out of court.
+If you or your company is involved in a business dispute, a Manhattan business litigation attorney may be able to resolve it quickly and efficiently on your behalf.
+We are skilled litigators at the Law Offices of David S. Rich, LLC, but we also understand the value of keeping our clients out of court.

-When we defend companies in business litigation, our ultimate goal is to make our clients’ problems go away.
-We do this whether through pretrial or trial advocacy, through alternative dispute resolution, or through negotiation.
-When possible, we undertake to resolve our clients’ disputes privately and confidentially.
-Where an early resolution is not feasible, the Law Offices of David S. Rich, LLC will skillfully litigate, until settlement or through trial, your company’s case.
+When we defend companies in business litigation, our ultimate goal is to eliminate our clients’ problems.
+We do this through pretrial or trial advocacy, alternative dispute resolution, or negotiation.
+When possible, we resolve our client’s disputes privately and confidentially.
+Where an early solution is not feasible, the Law Offices of David S. Rich, LLC will skillfully litigate your company’s case until settlement or through trial.

-At the Law Offices of David S. Rich, LLC, we craft customized litigation strategies to meet your business’s needs.
+We craft customized litigation strategies at the Law Offices of David S. Rich, LLC, to meet your business’s needs.

-When you work with an Upper East Side employment attorney or business litigation attorney at the Law Offices of David S. Rich, LLC, you’ll receive both client-focused and tenacious legal representation.
+When you work with a Manhattan business litigation attorney at the Law Offices of David S. Rich, LLC, you’ll receive both client-focused and tenacious legal representation.
 We offer comprehensive employment and business litigation services — and we also pride ourselves on our attention to detail.
-We offer confidential consultations and look forward to meeting with you.
+We provide confidential consultations and look forward to meeting with you.